costanzasimoncini/marmofMRI/README.md

 Before launching the main script, please be sure the following preprocessing have been performed:

-- Name your Resting State data as 'RSYourName.nii'
-- Launch in SPM the proposed batch 'preproc_fmri_marmo.mat'
+- Preprocess your data by launching in SPM the proposed batch 'preproc_fmri_marmo.mat'
-- Perform skull-stripping (with PCNN3D) on the mean image computed by SPM (called meanaRSYourName.nii) and save the obtained mask as 'meanaRSYourName_mask.nii'
+- Perform skull-stripping (e.g. with PCNN3D) on the mean image computed by SPM (called meanaYourData.nii) and save the obtained mask as 'meanaYourData_mask.nii'
 - Segment (for example in ITK-snap) the ROI you want to use for Seed Based analysis and place it in a subfolder called ROI

-Finally you can define your working folder and the name of your data in the script 'main.py' and launch it.
+Finally you can define your 'datapath' in the script 'main.py' and launch it.